Search Guidance

 • Enham Trust is a charity which has accessible flats and houses for rent in Hampshire.

 • Abode Impact is has been looking to create a wheelchair accessible property portfolio within the private rented sector.
-Though, the fund has been on hold for some years.
+Though, the fund has been on hold for over five years with no updates.

 4. Could you purchase instead?